macdonst/push-workshop/module7.md

 ---
 layout: module
-title: Module 12&#58; Add Native Share Feature
+title: Module 7&#58; Handing URL re-direction
 ---
 In this lesson we'll learn how to share a destination's information through the device's native sharing options.

 ### Steps